UWPCE-PythonCert/IntroToPython-2014/Syllabus.rst

 Week 1: Oct 1
 ..............
-General Introductionto Python and the class.
+General Introduction to Python and the class.
 Using the command interpreter and development environment.
 Finding and using the documentation.
 Getting help.
 Class github project.
 Basic data types, functions.